cscart/docs/en/user_guide/addons/gdpr/compliance.rst

 #.
 Click **Save**.

 ============================================
 Step 2.
 Check and Update the Privacy Notices
 ============================================

 The add-on's settings have the **GDPR** tab.
 It contains the list of places where checkboxes for requesting consent will be displayed.

-* **Show** means that the checkbox for requesting consent will appear in the specified place.

-* **Required** means that customers won't be able to proceed with the action (such as registering an account, etc.) without ticking the checkbox.
+For each place, you can choose whether or not you want a checkbox for requesting consent to appear.

 .. image:: img/gdpr-checkboxes.png
     :align: center